 There are so many ways to use these crazy delicious, super easy candied pecans… a crunchy cocktail nibble, fabulous salad topping, an awesome hostess gift, gourmet ice cream and dessert topping… And there’s a video to demonstrate just how easy they are!

 I love packaging these delicious candied pecans in little decorative bags or pretty jars for gift giving.
-They’re perfect for housewarmings, hostess, teacher, hairdresser, etc. gifts.
+They’re perfect for housewarmings, hostesses, teachers, hairdressers, etc. gifts.
 The best thing about them?
 You can prepare these gifts way ahead of time because the candied pecans keep their shiny glaze and crunch for weeks, stored at room temperature.

 Be sure to make enough!